See our Feb. 5th Safe Streets Lobby Day blogpost.

 A bill to require a motorist who has been charged with causing injury to a vulnerable road user (person walking, bicycling, or in a wheelchair) within the lawful right-of-way, to take an 8 hour defensive driving course.
 This is in addition to the current penalty of $100.

-Complete Streets policy bill (H.3656), which would require SCDOT pass a complete streets policy with the goal of improving publicly funded highways in urban areas to provide safe and efficient accommodation for pedestrians, bicyclists, and transit riders.
+require SCDOT pass a complete streets policy with the goal of improving publicly funded highways in urban areas to provide safe and efficient accommodation for pedestrians, bicyclists, and transit riders.
 See campaign page for our policy initiative, of the SC Livable Communities Alliance.

 Brief history of PCC legislative agenda: